subhamsinhadev/Freedium-Android/README.md

 📌 Apply Material 3 design with dynamic themes
 📌 Implement modern UI/UX using native Java
-📌 Add share functionality and handle URLs effectively
+📌 Add share functionality and handle URLs effectively 📌 Add intent to receivie data from other app
+📌 Using Regex to extract url from medium data (Parsing It To WebView)

 ---